animatedmax/spring-data-geode/src/main/markdown/index.md

 <div class="paragraph">

-In addition to specifying where to begin the scan, like Spring’s `@ComponentScan` annotation, you can specify `include` and `exclude` filters with all the same semantics of the `org.springframework.context.annotation.ComponentScan.Filter`
+In addition to specifying where to begin the scan, like Spring's `@ComponentScan` annotation, you can specify `include` and `exclude` filters with all the same semantics of the `org.springframework.context.annotation.ComponentScan.Filter`